 St. Martin of Tours School is a Catholic elementary school (Grades Pre-K - 8) affiliated with the Archdiocese of Washington and St. Martin of Tours Parish.
 St. Martin’s holds the distinction for being the oldest Catholic School in the Archdiocese to be established in Montgomery County.
 The Sisters of Notre Dame de Namur welcomed the first classes on September 14, 1925, and continued in ministry at St. Martin’s until 1970.
 Following the Sisters’ withdrawal, the Pastor, Monsignor Paul Meyer and the Parish Council continued the Sisters’ commitment to Catholic education by establishing a School Board as well as a Home and School Association (HSA).
 Subsequently, the transition to an all–lay faculty was made.
 In 1988, a new school and parish center building was opened, through the dedication and efforts of Rev. Americo DiNorcia.
 The school expanded to include a licensed After-Care Program.

 Today, the school offers a strong academic program under the direction of the Principal, Stephen Lamont, and an outstanding faculty and staff.
-Together with the current Parish Administrator Rev. David G. Wells, and the Parochial Vicars, St. Martin’s provides an excellent faith-centered education program.
+Together with the current Pastor, Rev. David G. Wells, and the Parochial Vicars, St. Martin’s provides an excellent faith-centered education program.

 The Faculty and the Administration, working together, empower the students to develop their unique gifts, as well as their full potential, in an atmosphere embedded in the Gospel Values, mutual respect, and Catholic traditions.